JangoBoogaloo/LeetCodeExcercise/README.md

 This repo is designed to practice leetcode questions base on topics.

-For example you can filter by [`backtrack`](https://github.com/JangoBoogaloo/LeetCodeExcercise/pulls?q=is%3Apr+is%3Amerged+-label%3Atestcase+label%3Abacktrack) label pull requests to find backtrack questions.
+For example, filter by [`backtrack`](https://github.com/JangoBoogaloo/LeetCodeExcercise/pulls?q=is%3Apr+is%3Amerged+-label%3Atestcase+label%3Abacktrack) label pull requests to find backtrack questions.

 ### [Test Case](https://github.com/JangoBoogaloo/LeetCodeExcercise/pulls?q=is%3Aopen+is%3Apr+label%3Atestcase)
 [Test Case](https://github.com/JangoBoogaloo/LeetCodeExcercise/pulls?q=is%3Aopen+is%3Apr+label%3Atestcase) PR should only contains test cases and no solution implementation.
 It is for practicing test creation.